jonathanpeppers/Xamarin.Forms.Mocks/README.md

 If you've ever written any complicated logic inside a Xamarin.Forms View, you quickly realize that this code can't be unit tested easily.

-You probably hit something like this and then give up:
+If are determined to try it, you will probably do something like this and then give up:
 ![FAIL](docs/fail.png)

 You can now install [this package](https://www.nuget.org/packages/Xamarin.Forms.Mocks/) from NuGet and get past this issue: